 Although morphine, oxycodone, and other opioids may be prescribed to help an individual alleviate pain, these narcotics may actually cause pain, particularly for people who are already dealing with G.I. disorders.
 The International Foundation for Functional Gastrointestinal Disorders (IFFGD) notes narcotics slow the transit through the bowel, and when this happens, an individual may experience bloating, constipation, and nausea.
 In some people, narcotics also sensitize the nerves, resulting in increased pain.

-How Is Narcotic Bowel Syndrome Diagnosed and Treated?
+How Is NBS Diagnosed and Treated?

 For an NBS diagnosis, these criteria are taken into consideration: